 - 2 hamburger buns, split

 - In a small saucepan, bring water to a boil.
 Stir in barley.
-Reduce heat; cover and simmer for 8-10 minutes or until barley is tender.
-Remove from the heat; let stand for 5 minutes.
+Reduce heat; simmer, covered, 8-10 minutes or until barley is tender.
+Remove from heat; let stand 5 minutes.
 Cool slightly.

-- Grill, covered, over medium heat for 5-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Serve on buns.
+- Grill, covered, over medium heat 4-5 minutes on each side or until a thermometer reads 160°.
+Serve on buns with toppings as desired.
 Yield: 2 servings.

 Originally published as Barley Beef Burgers in Cooking for 2 Fall 2008, p9